WSET level 1, Element 1: An Introduction to Wine

 Fermentation: caused by yeast, it is a natural process.

 Yeast: organisms that live in the grapes, the vineyard, and the winery.
-Yeast is "eating" the sugar found naturally in the grapes and converting it into alcohol and carbon dioxide.
+Yeast is "eating" the sugar found naturally in the grapes and converts it into alcohol and carbon dioxide.
 Yeast made in laboratories is also used, but the best wineries use only natural yeast.

 Sugar in grape juice (fructose + glucose) + yeast = alcohol and carbon dioxide/bubbles.

 Light wines: under this style, we can put almost all wines.
-This style wines have between 8 and 15% alcohol.
+This style of wines have between 8 and 15% alcohol.
 Wines from this category can be named after the region they are coming from (Bordeaux, Burgundy, Rioja, Chianti).
 Wine producers from the New World are naming their wines by the grape they used to make the wine (Chardonnay, Shiraz).

 Fortified wines: to half or fully fermented wine there is extra alcohol added, therefore their alcohol level can be up to 15-22%.
 Known examples are Sherry from Spain and Port from Portugal.